Personal Finance

 (Source: Finder)

-This highlights that while the younger generation may be slightly more giving, tips are consistently left by patrons across all age groups – emphasizing that regardless of their age, customers normally adhere to good tipping etiquette when dining out.
+While younger generations may be slightly more generous, tips are consistently left across all age groups—emphasizing that customers generally follow proper tipping etiquette when dining out, regardless of age.

 Tipping For Services